Tyrrrz/Contextual/Readme.md

 ```

 Calling `Context.Provide(...)` pushes a new instance of the context, which makes it available to subsequent operations.
-This returns an `IDisposable` object that you must wrap in a `using` statement to designate the scope in which this context instance can be resolved.
+This returns an `IDisposable` object that you must wrap in a `using` statement to designate the scope in which the context instance can be resolved.
-Once the execution reaches the end of the scope, the context gets reset to the previously provided (or default) instance.
+Once the execution reaches the end of that scope, the context will get reset to the previously provided (or default) instance.

-Additionally, `Context.Provide(...)` can be called multiple times to create nested scopes:
+Additionally, `Context.Provide(...)` can be called multiple times to create scopes nested within each other:

 ```csharp
 using (Context.Provide(new MyContext("foo")))